rust-lang/book/second-edition/nostarch/chapter01.md

-If you started a project that doesn’t use Cargo, as we did with our project in the *hello_world* directory, you can convert it to a project that does use Cargo by moving your code into the *src* directory and creating an appropriate *Cargo.toml*.
+If you started a project that doesn’t use Cargo, as we did with our project in the *hello_world* directory, you can convert it to a project that does use Cargo by moving the project code into the *src* directory and creating an appropriate *Cargo.toml*.

 ### Building and Running a Cargo Project

 Now let’s look at what’s different about building and running your Hello World program through Cargo!
-To do so, enter the following commands:
+From your project directory, build your project by entering the following commands:

 ```
 $ cargo build